bbatsov/batsov.com/_pages/quotes.md

 > Price is what you pay.
 Value is what you get.
 >
 > -- Warren Buffett, Letter to shareholders for the year 2008

-## Meta

-> A work of art is never finished.
-It is merely abandoned.
->
-> -- E. M. Forster

-> If you are depressed, you are living in the past. <br>
-> If you are anxious, you are living in the future.  <br>
-> If you are at peace, you are living in the present. <br>
->
-> – Lao Tzu